kenzonobre/Evolutionary-fish/README.md

 ### Cohesion

-The cohesion rule states that an individual should go towards the mass center of its nearby neighbors.
+The cohesion rule states that an individual should go towards the mass center of its neighbors.
 The following gif shows a school of fish that only has the cohesion behavior and the red circle represents the mass center of the black fish's neighbors.

 <p align = "center">